 Scope of the Project

 In late 2012, the Department of Transportation and Public Facilities (DOT&PF) began preliminary engineering design, public involvement, and environmental analysis for the Seward and 36th Improvements Project.
 In preliminary engineering design, the project team will develop alternatives for analysis.
 At a minimum, the alternatives analyzed shall include a no-build alternative (i.e., doing nothing) and a build alternative (i.e., construct improvements).
-Based on analysis, the DOT&PF will select a preferred alternative to move forward.
-The alternative will be developed to a 30% design level and be documented in a Design Study Report (DSR).
-Because this is a State of Alaska funded project, a State Environmental Checklist will be developed to support permitting.
+Based on analysis, the DOT&PF selected the Hybrid Single Point Urban Interchange (SPUI) as its preferred alternative.
+The alternative has been developed to a 30% design level.
 Future project phases will complete engineering, permitting, and construction.

-The Seward Highway and 36th Avenue Improvements Project is state funded and is estimated to cost $50-70 million.
+The Seward Highway: 36th Avenue Intersection Improvements Project is estimated to cost $50-70 million.
 Cost estimates will be further defined as design progresses and more detail is developed.

 Join Our Mailing List